InfectedIsm/proof-of-security/README.md

 # Proof of Security

-Journal of my learning progress in blockchain
+Journal of my learning progress in blockchain programming and security

 ____

+#### DAY 18 : 19-fev-2023

+Made [a writeup](https://github.com/InfectedIsm/some-quizz/blob/main/Quizzes/4-%20Secureum%20-%20Pitfall%20%26%20Best%20Practices.md) of the "Pitfalls and Best Practices 101" Quizz from Secureum
+I remember few weeks ago when I read it and was a bit lost.
+This time I rolled over it 🚄 I think that next week I will go over Securem RACEs

 #### DAY 17 : 18-fev-2023